LNicholsonDev/Portfolio/README.md

 # Leah’s Portfolio

 ## ABOUT ME
 Hello!
-I'm glad you're here.
+Thanks for stopping by.
 I am a dedicated software developer and data analyst based in Washington state.
 I am excited to share my projects through this portfolio.

 With a background in Biology, I returned to university to develop strong programming skills.
 My interest in software development is driven by my desire to tackle challenging problems in bioinformatics, healthcare, and AI research.